 Multiple stressor combinations can have a variety of outcomes: additive (i.e. total effects are cumulative); synergistic (i.e. total effects are multiplied) or antagonistic (i.e. total effects are reduced).
 Stressors can belong to either driver, pressure or state categories in the driver-pressure-state-impact-response (DPSIR) causal framework used for describing the interactions between society and the environment.

-To assess the impact of multiple stressor combinations on biodiversity, ecosystem functioning and services is, to say the least, complex.
+To assess the impact of multiple stressor combinations on biodiversity, ecosystem functioning and services is complex.
 This factsheet introduces some of the key concepts (i.e. interactions, impacts, spatial distribution, management) of multiple stressors without pretending to be comprehensive.
 The aim is to illustrate the complexity of disentangling the impact of multiple stressors and identifying appropriate management strategies.

 Multiple stressors in European water bodies